rubendgpedrosa/PoGoLeiria_Data/README.md

 # PoGoLeiria Mobile App Json Dump

-Repository used to handle all the static content related to the data retrieved from the scanners, data is then fetched and used by the mobile app.
+Repository used to handle all the static content related to [Pokémon Scanner](https://pogoleiria.pt) made available by [PoGoLeiria](https://discord.gg/pASCYbp).

+Poliswag is a Python Discord Bot that integrates with those services.

+This repository is just a cheap (free) static files server for the PoGoLeiria Mobile App.

 ## Usage